Increasing Accounts Payable Efficiency with Evaluated Receipts Settlement (ERS)

-- We use extensively for outbound freight and materials and for some inbound materials.
+- We use it extensively for outbound freight and materials and for some inbound materials.
 We are currently expanding to inbound freight.
 Tax concerns have to be fully resolved prior to implementation.

 A Peeriosity PeercastTM in the Accounts Payable research area featured a global $6B manufacturing company that recently completed a push to increase their use of ERS.
 While the benefits of reduced costs and improved quality of the Purchasing process were overwhelming, a number of unintended consequences were noted, including:

-- An increase in the number of payments – if you’re paying by paper check, you might want make sure the suppliers are set up to be paid electronically
+- An increase in the number of payments – if you’re paying by paper check, you might want to make sure the suppliers are set up to be paid electronically

 - A shorter cycle time may result in paying sooner

 - Increases in calls from suppliers to ask about how to apply for the payment